torsday/notebook/GLOSSARY.md

 Specifies what methods a class must implement (an interface).
 An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.

+## Kernel

+Connects the application software to the hardware of a computer: managing i/o requests from software, and translates them into data processing instructions for the CPU and other hardware.

 ## Kitematic

 The Docker GUI, runs on Mac OS X and Windows operating systems. <https://docs.docker.com/kitematic>